Kollam City Police: Location

 The office of the Kollam's City Police Commissioner is situated near the Armed Reserve Police Force camp in Kollam Cantonment.

 Administrative divisions

-There are a total of 17 police stations under the control of Kollam City Police, eight of which are under the control of the Kollam Division with four further stations under Karunagappally and Chathannoor divisions respectively.
+There are a total of 17 police stations under the control of Kollam City Police, eight of which are under the control of the Kollam Division with five further stations under Chathannoor division and three under Karunagappally division.